Updated on March 28, 2023

 The Decoy Smell

 Okay, so this isn’t actually a repellent.
 Quite the opposite, in fact.
 There are traps on the market that can attract bed bugs with their scent.
-However, the bed bug finds poison or a quick death instead of finding food.
+However, the bed bug finds poison or a quick death instead of a blood meal.